mrets/Help/certificate_retirements.md

-# Certificate Retirement Types
+# Certificate Retirement Types/Reasons

-Available options to select when retiring Certificates
+Every M-RETS retirement requires a Type and Reason.
+If you feel these reasons do not properly describe your retirement, please email us at <systemadmin@mrets.org>.

 ## Voluntary Retirement Types